 The home side will certainly be hoping to improve on their last World Cup qualifying campaign which saw them finish bottom of their group.

-However, they failed to qualify for World Cup 2006, despite being an outside tip, and will be looking to improve on that showing which saw them finish fifth in their group, albeit with only minnows Lichtenstein and
+However, they failed to qualify for World Cup 2006, despite being an outside tip, and will be looking to improve on that showing which saw them finish fifth in their group, albeit with only minnows Lichtenstein and Luxembourg beneath them.

 The two countries know each other well, having been drawn in the same group in qualifying for World Cup 2006.
 However, both games ended in a stalemate, the two sides sharing a 2-2 draw in Israel and a 1-1 draw in Switzerland.

 Although they have only ever qualified for one World Cup final (Mexico 1970) Israel have made huge strides in recent years and only narrowly missed out on qualification on Euro 2008.
 Although on paper the two-sides look evenly matched, home advantage may just favour the Israelis.